mysticpants/Modbus/README.md

 # [ModbusRTU](./ModbusRTU/)

 This library creates and parses Modbus Protocol Data Unit (PDU).
+This library is a prerequisite to other libraries.

 # [Modbus485Master](./Modbus485Master/)